An overview of systematic reviews examining the quantitative sensory testing-derived hypoalgesic effects of manual therapy for musculoskeletal pain

 Number of systematic reviews included 29

-Summary of Findings Of the 29 included reviews only 1 (3%) was judged to be high quality using AMSTAR 2 assessments with 17 (57%) deemed critically low quality.
+Summary of Findings Of the 29 [note discrepancy: abstract reports 30] included systematic reviews, only 1 (3%) was judged to be high quality using AMSTAR 2 assessments with 17 (57%) deemed critically low quality.
 Only 3 reviews (10.3%) reported a comprehensive literature search; 14 (48.2%) did not perform data extraction in duplicate; 22 (75.8%) did not provide a list of excluded studies; 28 (96.5%) reviews reported on the sources of funding for the included studies.

 Are the methods of the article described in enough detail to replicate the study?